diksha-shrivastava13/diksha-shrivastava13.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hey there! 👋 I'm `Diksha Shrivastava`, a final-year undergrad student completely in love with Machine Learning and Research.
+Hey there! 👋 I'm `Diksha`, a final-year undergrad student completely in love with Machine Learning and Research.
-I've some experience delivering end-to-end Applied AI products; from discovering pain points in user interviews to rapid prototyping, delivering MVPs and optimising systems with user feedback loops, I've handled entire product cycles.
+I've some experience delivering end-to-end **Applied AI products**; from discovering pain points in user interviews to rapid prototyping, delivering MVPs and optimising systems with user feedback loops, I've handled entire product cycles.
 I've recently finished
 delivering:
   * 🗽 LLM-based `Decision-Making Aid for Country Policies` with Reasoning and Analysis Pipelines from a complex hierarchy of unstructured reports for **German Federal Ministry, BMZ**.